Duquesne Spy Ring: Everett Minster Roeder

 Born in the Bronx, New York, Everett Minster Roeder was the son of a celebrated piano instructor, Carl Roeder.
 A child prodigy, when he was 15 years old he enrolled in engineering at Cornell University and there he met the brothers Edward and Elmer Sperry; however he dropped out of school when he was 18 and married his pregnant girlfriend.
 He was one of the first employees at the Sperry Gyroscope Company where he worked as an engineer and designer of confidential materials for the U.S. Army and Navy.
 In his job as a gyroscope expert working on U.S. military contracts, Roeder built machines such as tracking devices for long-range guns capable of hitting moving targets 10 mi away, aircraft autopilot and blind-flying systems, ship stabilizers, and anti-aircraft search lights.

 Sebold had delivered microphotograph instructions to Roeder, as ordered by German authorities.
 Roeder and Sebold met in public places and proceeded to spots where they could talk privately.
 In 1936, Roeder had visited Germany and was requested by German authorities to act as an espionage agent.
 Primarily due to monetary rewards he would receive, Roeder agreed.

 Among the Sperry development secrets Roeder disclosed were the blueprints of the complete radio instrumentation of the new Glenn Martin bomber, classified drawings of range finders, blind-flying instruments, a bank-and-turn indicator, a navigator compass, a wiring diagram of the Lockheed Hudson bomber, and diagrams of the Hudson gun mountings.
 From Roeder the Abwehr also obtained the plans for an advanced automatic pilot device that was later used in Luftwaffe fighters and bombers.
 At the time of his arrest, Roeder had 16 guns in his Long Island home in New York.

-Roeder entered a guilty plea to the charge of espionage and was sentenced to 16 years in prison.
+Roeder pleaded guilty to espionage and was sentenced to 16 years in prison.
 In 1949, Roeder published his book, Formulas in plane triangles.

 Paul Alfred W. Scholz

 A German native, Paul Scholz went to the United States in 1926 but never attained citizenship.
 He had been employed in German book stores in New York City, where he disseminated Nazi propaganda.

 Scholz had arranged for Josef Klein to construct the radio set used by Felix Jahnke and Axel Wheeler-Hill.
 At the time of his arrest, Scholz had just given Gustav Wilhelm Kaercher a list of radio call letters and frequencies.
 He also encouraged members of this spy ring to secure data for Germany and arranged contacts between various German agents.

-Upon conviction, Scholz was sentenced to 16 years' imprisonment for espionage with 2 years' concurrent sentence under the Registration Act.
+After being convicted at trial, Scholz was sentenced to 16 years in prison for espionage and received a concurrent two-year sentence under the Registration Act.